leonv024/dbpwn/README.md

 ```

 # Disclaimer
-This script is from my archive and uploaded for research only!
+This script is from my archive and shared for research only!